bullhorn/invenias-api-docs/source/index.html.md

 This endpoint will return details related to the specified Category List.

 <aside class="notice">
-Please note, you can only delete a Category List entry is it’s not relationally linked to one or more core entity types (e.g., People, Assignments, Companies, Programmes, etc…).
+Please note, you can only delete a Category List entry is it's not relationally linked to one or more core entity types (e.g., People, Assignments, Companies, Programmes, etc…).
 If you wish to delete a Category List entry that is relationally linked to core entity types, you will need to delete all the relations before using this endpoint to delete a Category List entry.
 </aside>

 ### HTTP Request